Significant-Gravitas/AutoGPT/autogpts/autogpt/autogpt/core/ARCHITECTURE_NOTES.md

 ## The Motivation

-The `master` branch of Auto-GPT is an organically grown amalgamation of many thoughts and ideas about agent-driven autonomous systems.
+The `master` branch of AutoGPT is an organically grown amalgamation of many thoughts and ideas about agent-driven autonomous systems.
 It lacks clear abstraction boundaries, has issues of global state and poorly encapsulated state, and is generally just hard to make effective changes to.
 Mainly it's just a system that's hard to make changes to.